Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Colin Ford almost 3 years ago
+Colin Ford about 3 years ago

 I Srongly Oppose!
 Short term rentals brings a lot of jobs and income to Maui not to mention the income from TA and TE taxes imposed on the rentals.
 I purchased the property many years ago knowing that I could rent it out.
 It is not fair to now impose restrictions on the use of the porperty.
 This is a typical exaple of Governmet over reach.
 If you wish to ban new short term rentals, although may be not a wise decision, at least people purchase property knowing what the rules are, and don't have them change arbitraily.
 It seems like the coucil indeed should be trying to deal with real issues like homelessness, beach errosion, water supply etc. Of course these need creativity and hard work rather than invalidating porperty owner's rights with the stroke of a pen!